typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 The PG_NET extension will be used to realtime sync PostgreSQL with Typesense.
 The HTTP and PG_CRON extensions will be used together to schedule and execute bulk syncing.

+| Although most of this tutorial is done using PG/plSQL, Supabase does provide support for the [PLV8](https://supabase.com/docs/guides/database/extensions/plv8) and [PLJAVA](https://tada.github.io/pljava/) extensions.
+They enable users to write procedures in JavaScript and Java, respectively.

 ### Tracking changes

 There are tens of ways to track unsynced rows in PostgreSQL, each with their own benefits and drawbacks.
-This guide will discuss varying strategies for both realtime and bulk syncing.
+This guide will discuss various strategies for both realtime and bulk syncing.
 However, it is up to you to decide which methods fit your database design and use case.

 One such method that will be demonstrated for tracking changes are log tables because they are relatively easy to implement.